JonasLong/PlagueBot/README.md

 # PlagueBot
- Discord bot for simulating the spread of disease
+ This bot simulates the spread of a fictional disease within a Discord server (think Plague Inc.)

+ Users begin as Healthy and have a random chance to become Infected when chatting with an Infected user Admins can configure the probability of transmission, recovery, and mortality using commands

 ## Commands
 - help: Displays help message